unclevito2017/Ethereum-balance-check/README.md

 Windows and Linux (Linux has no sound)

-If you like the program and want to help feed lost or homeless cats and dogs my bitcoin address is 3KUrwLXLJKyZmnR5tozarEWUTcYEFeGbny
+If you like the program and want to help feed lost or homeless cats and dogs my bitcoin address is 3KUrwLXLJKyZmnR5tozarEWUTcYEFeGbny but certainly not required